-ArtCare is a successful central London painting conservation-restoration studio, established 25 years ago by Peter Koneczny.
-It specialises in the conservation treatment of Old Master, Modern and Contemporary paintings and the development of conservation materials.
+ArtCare is a successful painting conservation-restoration studio, established in London 35 years ago by Peter Koneczny, specialising in the conservation and restoration of Old Master, Modern and Contemporary paintings and the development of conservation methods and materials.

 Peter Koneczny has continuously researched painting techniques and painting conservation methods and also materials: pigments, solvents and polymers.